My-Finance-Report/yearly_report/README.md

   ->  need a way to update categories on an account / recategorize transactions with the new accounts page (see /manage-accounts)
   -> no code improvements: add / remove widgets and have the ability to reseed the page to defaults (see /seed/accounts_page.py)

+-> POS
+  -> add ability for a guest to order (WIP)
+  -> bigger: add ability to charge for the item
+  -> add an effect for the order to send a notification

 -> why are there no decimals at all on transactions..?

 -> delete saved filter doesnt work on /transactions